nspcc-dev/fs-neo-org/content/network.en.md

   <p>The Reputation contract’s role is maintaining reputation ratings of Storage nodes.
 This contract is also deployed to FS chain to process a lot of invocations to process the view of Storage nodes' trust.</p>

   <p>Neo main chain and FS chain do not interact directly.
 The bridge between the two chains is Inner Ring which subscribes to events from both chains.
-The Inner Ring nodes are responsible for servicing the Neofs network, monitoring Storage nodes, and data integrity of the storage network.</p>
+The Inner Ring nodes are responsible for servicing the NeoFS network, monitoring Storage nodes, and data integrity of the storage network.</p>

   <p>The Inner Ring nodes are connected to Neo Blockchain.
 They are constantly monitoring events coming from the blockchain to synchronize their state, the state of the NeoFS smart contract that manages users' GAS deposits and information about the Inner Ring nodes themselves, and FS chain smart contracts.</p>
 {{</section>}}